-Executive summary 1 Introduction: A brief history of the curb and its future ) The street and the curb10 ) The curb as interaction space11 L The curb today: Parking city to pick-up drop off city13 } The curb is used to store vehicles but not only13 3 Pick-up and Drop-off city: What place for ride services? l· What have been the quantified impacts of ride services on travel, congestion, and use of other modes?
-Evidence on impacts of early-stage ride service deployment in the United States: Implications for policy and transferability26 5 Knowing the curb, Coding the curb31 - The curb tomorrow: pick-up drop-off city to flex use city ) Modelling new curb use scenarios 3
+Executive summary 7 Introduction: A brief history of the curb and its future L O The street and the curb 10 The curb as interaction space 11 The curb today: Parking city to pick-up drop off city 13 The curb is used to store vehicles but not only 13 Pick-up and Drop-off city: What place for ride services?
+14 What have been the quantified impacts of ride services on travel, congestion, and use o other modes?
+Evidence on impacts of early-stage ride service deployment in the United States: Implications for policy and transferability 26 Knowing the curb, Coding the curb 31 The curb tomorrow: pick-up drop-off city to flex use city 10 Modelling new curb use scenarios 58